1.2. SimBricks Orchestration

 disk_image

-Name of disk image to use.
+Name of disk image to use or absolute path to image.

 mtu